P. Krishnamurti

 ever made in this new field of research."

 Dr. Krishnamurti and Sir C.V.
 Raman started a company called Travancore Chemical & Manufacturing (now TCM Ltd.) in 1943, with Sir C.V.
 Raman as the Chairman and Dr. Krishnamurti as the Managing Director.
 They established four factories across south India and the company is listed on the Bombay Stock Exchange.
 For over 5 decades, the company was a leader in the manufacture of copper sulphate, sodium chlorate and other chemicals.

-Dr. Krishnamurthi founded Titan Paints and Chemicals in the city of Coimbatore, which was later acquired by the Lakshmi group.
+Dr. Krishnamurthi founded Titan Paints and Chemicals in 1945 in the city of Coimbatore, which was later acquired by Lakshmi Machine Works (LMW).
 He also founded Bangalore Chemicals Manufacturing Co (BCM) which manufactured mantles, and Mysore Chemical Manufacturers Ltd (MCM).

 Works

 Krishnamurthi is the author of two books: